Syllabus

 in trying to show that they are disabled.
 On the contrary, our brief

-examination of some of the medical literature leaves us sharing the
+examination of some of the medical literature leaves us sharing the Government’s

-will meet the Act’s definition of disability, Brief for United States
+Act’s definition of disability, Brief for United States et al. as Amici

-et al. as Amici Curiae 11, and we suppose that defendant
+Curiae 11, and we suppose that defendant companies will often

-of the limitation in terms of their own experience, as in loss of
+by offering evidence that the extent of the limitation in terms of their

-depth perception and visual field, is substantial.
+own experience, as in loss of depth perception and visual field, is substantial.

 III